SM City Iloilo: SM Strata

+The second tower was completed in mid-2024.

 Park Inn by Radisson Iloilo

-Known as the first Park Inn hotel in the Visayas, the 10-storey hotel is built next to the mall's SouthPoint Expansion and has 199 rooms.
+Known as the first Park Inn Hotel in the Visayas, the 10-storey hotel is built next to the mall's SouthPoint Expansion and has 199 rooms.

 Style Residences

-The first SMDC development in Iloilo, it is a five 16-storeys condominium building that is targeted for completion on 2023.
+The first SMDC development in Iloilo, it is a five 16-storey condominium complex located at the back of the mall.
+The buildings have been turned over to residents since 4Q 2023.